Your First Gift Basket, So Easy!

 Decide where to place the foods and gifts so they look presentable on top of the shred.
 Press the items down into the shred but not so hard that you break the items!
 You’re positioning everything and making space for it all.

-When you’re happy with the final gift basket design, it’s time to close the basket, foods, and gifts together with cellophane.
+When you’re happy with the complete gift basket design, it’s time to close the basket, foods, and gifts together with cellophane.
 You can also use shrink wrap to close the gift, but shrink wrap may be difficult at the beginning, so we’ll stick with cello.

 Wrap the cellophane around the gift, close the sides using the Scotch tape, and then tie the bow around the cellophane to enclose everything.